 Here are a few home buying tips for millennials:

 Some good habits to maintain a healthy credit score include paying your debts well in time.
-Also, not letting debts exceed 25% of your credit limit, and no delinquent payments.
+For millennials buying homes, not letting debts exceed 25% of your credit limit, is reccomended.

 Clear Your Debts

 Millennials saw some of the worst times when it comes to education-related expenses.
 Student loans make up for a major chunk of millennial debt.
 This debt not only brings down the credit score, marking them as unsafe borrowers, but it also makes it hard for them to work towards paying two debts at once.
 The student loan and the mortgage.